Peer-reviewed veterinary case report

 Plain-English summary

-A 3-month-old male Golden Retriever puppy was taken to the vet because he was very tired and had a fever for two days.
-Blood tests showed a high number of a type of white blood cell called eosinophils, low platelets, and elevated liver enzymes.
-An ultrasound of his abdomen revealed an enlarged liver and fluid buildup, and tests on the fluid showed inflammation with a lot of eosinophils.
-Despite receiving supportive care, the puppy's health quickly worsened, leading to euthanasia.
-A post-mortem examination revealed severe liver damage caused by a parasite called Sarcocystis canis, which is not well understood.
+A 3-month-old male Golden Retriever puppy was brought to the vet because he was lethargic and had a fever for two days.
+Blood tests showed a high number of eosinophils (a type of white blood cell), low platelets, and liver enzyme levels that were off the charts.
+An ultrasound revealed an enlarged liver and fluid in the abdomen, which was found to be inflamed with eosinophils.
+Unfortunately, despite treatment, the puppy's health worsened quickly, leading to euthanasia.
+A necropsy revealed a severe liver infection caused by a parasite called Sarcocystis canis, which is not well understood.

 Abstract